Quick facts of demo submissions

 This track allows “demoers” to engage with the NordiCHI conference participants, a varied set of programmers, researchers, engineers, designers and artists that share an interest in the impact of computing in everyday life, design and fabrication, and performing arts.
 Think about the three days of the conference as a playground, opening up the possibility to contribute, intervene, raise questions or change the community.

 Demo Cases submission content:

-Submissions must include 1) a max 4 pages written article in ACM SIGCHI Extended Abstracts 2014 format 2) a description of the demo including what it consists of, how it will be staged (script), what the authors want to communicate (goal), its expected impact, requirements for setting it up (space, infrastructure, timing, …), and 3) a video presentation of it.
+Submissions must include 1) a max 4 pages written article; 2) a description of the demo including what it consists of, how it will be staged (script), what the authors want to communicate (goal), its expected impact, requirements for setting it up (space, infrastructure, timing, …), and 3) a video presentation of it.

 Demos will be juried, so authors should not expect in-depth reviews, and the submissions do not have to be anonymous.
 The extended abstracts (point 1 above) of accepted demos will be included in the conference proceedings of NordiCHI 2018 and will be archived in the ACM Digital Library.
 The video material (3) will not be displayed at the conference but it will be published as source material in the ACM Digital Library if not clearly stated in the description (2) that it should not.
 The description (2) is just a submission documentation and will not be displayed anywhere.

 - Pawel Wozniak, Chalmers University of Technology